South Rowan High School: History

 South Rowan High School opened in 1961.

 In 2006, the Rowan-Salisbury Board of Education made headlines when students at South Rowan started up a gay–straight alliance.
 In response to public complaint, led by Flip Benham of Operation Save America from neighboring Cabarrus county, the board adopted a policy banning "Sex-based student clubs" at all schools in the system.

 Graduations are generally held at South Rowan's own James Donnell Stadium, on the school's campus.

 Demographics

 For the 2010–11 school year, South Rowan High School had a total population of 966 students and 66.15 teachers on a (FTE) basis.
 The student population had a gender ratio of 51.04% male to 48.96% female.
 The demographic group makeup of the student population was: White, 81.88%; Hispanic, 9.01%; Black, 6.42%; American Indian, 0.62%; and Asian/Pacific Islander, 0.31% (two or more races, 1.76%).
 For the same school year, 43.79% of the students received free and reduced-cost lunches.

 Athletics

-South Rowan is a member of the 2A Central Carolina Conference.
+South Rowan is a member of the 4A NCHSAA Conference.